NetCoreParty/ultimate-tic-tac-toe-back/docs/ROADMAP.md

 - [x] MongoDB event serialization registration is incomplete
   - Note: All domain event types should be registered for polymorphic (de)serialization; keep an integration test to guard this.

-- [ ] Event replay / rehydration behavior is partially implemented
+- [x] Event replay / rehydration behavior covers key events beyond `CellMarkedEvent`
-  - Risk: `GameRoot.PlayMove(..., isEventReplay:true)` returns early, and replay currently relies on `When(CellMarkedEvent)` mutating the board.
-This can diverge as more event types are introduced (mini-board wins, full-game wins, draws).
-  - Fix direction: define a consistent “apply” path for each event type during replay, so rehydration is correct and future-proof.
+  - Note: Replay now applies `MiniBoardWonEvent` / `MiniBoardDrawnEvent` deterministically; keep unit tests to guard regressions.

 - [ ] Rooms TTL is eventual-consistent (Mongo TTL)
   - Risk: TTL deletion timing is not exact; client UX can be confusing if a room “hangs” until TTL cleans up.